trentduncan/rekordbox-file-cleanup/README.md

   --scan-root /path/to/Music
 ```

 Shows what would be moved, but makes no changes.
+If everything looks correct then proceed to Step 5

 ### Step 5 — Move Orphans